ysyk2021/the-power-of-agile-knowledge-sharing-encouraging-learning-and-development-across-teams-and/src/chapter-7-1.md

-# Real-life Examples of Companies and Leaders who have Successfully Encouraged Learning and Development Across Teams and Departments

 In this chapter, we will explore real-life examples of companies and leaders who have successfully implemented agile knowledge sharing initiatives to promote learning and development across teams and departments.